TheAsouka/cryptomon_CLI/README.md

   -n NUMBER, --number NUMBER
                         Number of currencies to display in the main board
   -f [FILE], --file [FILE]
                         Your portfolio file, formatted like the portfolio file example.
+                        It has to be the full name of the coin not his symbol.